lmasello/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][polyfit]

-#### 5. Having identified the lane lines, has the radius of curvature of the road been estimated?
-And the position of the vehicle with respect to center in the lane?
+#### Estimate the radius of curvature of the road and the position of the vehicle with respect to center in the lane

 In section "Radius of curvature" of the iPython notebook there's a call to measure the radius of curvature of the "test_images/test1.jpg" image.
 The implementation of this formula has been done as a method of the Line class which can be found in the beginning of the "Fit lane line pixels with a polynomial" section.